 The M400 SpeedHeat lives up to its name but delivers a somewhat average performance across the board, falling especially short in the ease of use department.

 The SpeedHeat smooths out deep wrinkles in cotton and linen in just a few swipes, with no need for additional steam.
-It glides across cotton without a hitch but sticks to linen just a touch.
+It glides across cotton without a hitch but sticks to linen.
 Our experience with silk was a little different.
-This steam iron renders a somewhat average result having no issues with normal wrinkles, but deep-set ones, like a crease from being folded for an extended period of time, are more difficult for this iron to handle.
+This steam iron renders a somewhat average result with no issues with normal wrinkles.
+But deep-set ones, like a crease from being folded for an extended period, are more difficult for this iron to handle.

 The SpeedHeat also has some issues with polyester.
 We had to turn the heat up to the silk setting because the synthetic setting did not get hot enough and was mostly ineffective.
 After adjusting the settings, it tackled most surface wrinkles well, although a couple of really deep-set wrinkles remained visible.

 The SpeedHeat is lacking when it comes to steam output.
-During our hands-on testing, we took into account how much steam was emitted over the course of one minute.
-We also made it a point to take a good look at the steam hole layout, as this can greatly affect the steam's efficiency.
+During our hands-on testing, we took into account how much steam was emitted over one minute.
+We also made it a point to look at the steam hole layout, which can greatly affect the steam's efficiency.

 This iron emits roughly 22 grams of steam per minute from 23 steam holes.
 While this is far from the lowest performer, it is still quite a bit below our top performers, placing it somewhere in the middle of the pack.
 The lower steam output and the minimal number of holes are most likely why this iron struggles with deep creases from folds.

 Ease of Use